 TD331 is the latest version of draft Rec ITU-T A.RA, as discussed at the ad hoc group meeting on Wednesday 28 January (1315-1430).
-It is provided in clean for determination.
-The TD306R1 , which provides the revision marks version was noted by the meeting.
+It is provided in clean text for determination.
+TD306R1 , which provides the revision marks version was noted by the meeting.
 No additional comments were expressed.
 TSB realized that the A-series number A.15 was previously used, therefore the A.RA will be A.19.
 TD331 was reposted to align the correct number.

 Actions: